The Astrophysics Data System Logo astrophysics data system

 Copyright copyright:copyright copyright:2012 search for articles with certain copyrights

-Data links data:archive data:NED limit search to papers with data from NED (*)
+Data links property:data property:data limit search to papers with data links (*)

 Database database:DB database:astronomy limit search to either astronomy or physics or general